-Liverpool Guild of Students is a registered charity and a company limited by guarantee which is governed by a Board of Trustees, who hold the ultimate responsibility for everything we do.
+We are a registered charity.
+We’re also a company limited by guarantee, which is governed by a Board of Trustees who hold the ultimate responsibility for everything we do.
 Our Board of Trustees meet at least four times a year to make sure we are working towards or achieving what we say we will.

-The Guild is a democratically led organisation with over 22,000 members.
-Our staff team work together to carry out the objectives set out from our Mission and Vision.
+We’re a democratically led organisation for over 22,000 student members.
+Our staff team work together to carry out our mission, vision and values.

-Each year students are given the chance to vote for, and stand to be one of, the four sabbatical officers who run the Guild.
-Those officers are paid a salary and work full-time at the Guild to represent students and take on the day–to-day decision making of the Guild.
-The officers also make up one-third of the Board of Trustees, which is chaired by the President.
+Every year, students are given the chance to vote for, and stand to be one of, the four Student Officers who run our organisation.
+The four who are elected are paid a salary and work full-time at with us for one year.
+Their post involves representing students and making day–to-day decisions on behalf of the organisation.
+The Student Officers make up one-third of the Board of Trustees, which is chaired by the President.

-Students can submit their ideas for what they’d like to see at the Guild through the Change It section on the Guild website.
-Straightforward ideas can often be dealt with straight away, more complex ideas will be sent for discussion at Guild Summit, and maybe to a Preferendum for consideration by all students.
+Students can use our Change It section to submit ideas for changes they’d like to see which would improve their university experience.
+Straightforward ideas can often be dealt with immediately, however more complex ideas will be sent for discussion at Guild Summit and/or a Preferendum for consideration by all students.

-The Guild receives most of its funding from the University of Liverpool in the form of a block grant, the Guild also raises some funds through trading (bars, the shop and Starbucks) and a small amount from donations and other grants.
-As a charity the Guild does not seek to generate profits to pay to shareholders with any surplus funds made put back into running core services.
+We receive most of our funding from the University of Liverpool.
+We get this each year in the form of a block grant.
+We also raise funds through trading (bars, the shop and Starbucks) and a small amount from donations and other grants.
+As a charity, we do not generate profits to pay to shareholders - every penny that is made is reinvested back into the organisation.
 Our audited accounts are published annually and presented to students at our Annual Members Meeting.

 We’re run in accordance with a number of policies.
 These have been proposed by Student Officers or students themselves, and have ultimately been approved by our Board of Trustees.